muxuezi/userguide/clustering/clustering.md

             get_word_vectors("your_word2vec_bin_file_path"))
 ```

+###Performance improvements
+Depending on the number of training examples, the dimensionality of the data,
+and the multi-threading capability of your hardware, training can take a long
+time.
+See [kmeans performance improvements](#kmeans-performance) and read the
+rest of this section.

-There are a few different important (optional) hyperparameters for tuning a
+There are a few different important (optional) hyperparameters for tuning the
-hierarchical k-means model:
+accuracy/speed trade-off of a hierarchical k-means model:

 * _max_cluster_size_: if a cluster's member count goes below this number, the cluster is not further subclustered, so all leaf clusters have at most _max_cluster_size_ members
  * If you don't need clusters below a certain size, this parameter can be increased to reduce the number of levels that the model will attempt to complete.
 Note that results will be different for each random initialization and subset of the data.